Two minds – A duality of representation

 What makes up the Industry now

 I feel as if the industry has evolved towards a more art-centric voice, leaving behind the idea of technical mastery.
 If you are surrounded by artists in an industry, where does the technician fit in?
 They don’t, to be honest.
-The technician, while trying to understand they why, is left to focus on rudimentary applications while their competitor is innovating ideas.
+The technician, while trying to understand why, is left to focus on rudimentary applications while their competitor is innovating ideas.
 To the artist, they are stagnant in their efforts and are holding progress back.

 Our industry is victim to the normal onslaught of social media and a need for acceptance.
-If your clients don’t like you or think you’re uncool, you will have a hard time gaining enough respect to build a career.
+If your clients don’t like you or think you’re uncool, you will have a hard time gaining enough respect to building a career.
 Sadly, both minds are victim to these pressures and must tend to their egos while dealing with their individual focus.

 Two minds and innovation

 Look to the media and advertisements that surround us as industry insiders.
-You are told “professionals only” like there is some magical badge granted once you can fulfil an order from a supplier.
+You are told “professionals only” like there is some magical badge granted once you can fulfill an order from a supplier.
 The industry pumps out products of unknown quality that you happily purchase on word of mouth recommendation alone.

 The lone practitioner will have a difficult time navigating these waters as there is no information about what is truly safe or what is of good quality.
 There is a disconnect between the information that is backed by evidence and that which is backed by experience.

 The formula for success now is to blindly trust the manufacturer to provide a quality product.
-Your other option is to listen to an acquaintance about what they trust and base your purchases off their recommendation.
+Your other option is to listen to an acquaintance about what they trust and base your purchases on their recommendation.
 You trust the artist based on the quality of their work when qualifying their recommendation and the technician based on the stories and experience they offer.

 Where are the why’s in that formula?
 Furthermore, where is the science that backs up what could be considered “best”?
 Do we stand any chance when scrutinizing these manufacturers or the recommendation of our friends?